Code-Institute-Submissions/MS1-infinity-gym/README.md

 # Media
 •	The photographs I used were obtained from pexels.com.
 I’ve used the photo’s from different photographers such as;
--	Leon Martinez
+-	Leon Martinez (bootcamp.jpg, )
--	Andrea Piacquadio
+-	Andrea Piacquadio ()
 -	Cottonbro
--   William Choquette
+-   William Choquette (angelo.jpg)
--   Scott Webb
+-   Scott Webb (bootcamp1.jpg)
+-   Maarten van den Heuvel (spinning.jpg)

-•	The Logo Infinity Gym I made myself.
+•	The Infinity Gym Logo I made myself. (logo.jpg)

 # Acknowledgements